marcboudreau/image-audit-tool/README.md

 This tool is used to audit a cloud provider machine image for compliance with an audit script.

-The tool is dockerized to offer a sleek frictionless experience to validate machine images.
+The tool provides the ability to temporarily launch and subsequently destroy a virtual instance with a given cloud provider machine image, and a framework for running test scripts to audit compliance.

-## How it Works
+## Launching Virtual Instance

 The tool uses [Terraform](https://terraform.io/) to launch a virtual instance in the specified cloud provider using the specified image candidate.
-Once the virtual instance is running, the audit script and a set of ignored controls are uploaded to the virtual instance.
-The audit script (described below) is executed and every failing control is recorded as either **FAILED** or **SKIPPED** (if the control was specified as an ignored control).
+Once the virtual instance is running, the audit script is executed.
 Once the audit script execution has completed, Terraform is used to destroy the provisioned virtual instance.

 ## Audit Script

-Currently, the tool only offers the CIS Ubuntu Linux 20.04 LTS Benchmark as an audit script.
-The design of the tool could easily be modified to support different audit scripts.
+The tool is designed to support many different test scripts, though currently the only supported test script is the **CIS Ubuntu Linux 20.04 LTS Benchmark - Level 1**.

-The audit script executes a series of tests organized as controls.
-When the tests of a control all pass, no output is produced.
-When a test in a control fails, the control is marked as **FAILED** or **SKIPPED** if that control was marked as an ignored control in the exceptions file.
+The audit script executes the test script, which is a series of tests.

 ## Exceptions

-The tested image is most likely not able to meet every single control in the audit script.
-A set of control numbers to ignore can be specified when invoking the tool.
+The tested image might not be able to pass every single control in the test script.
+The tool provides a mechanism for specifying exceptions, which is a set of test identifiers to ignore.
+While executing the test script, if a test specified as an exception fails, it is simply marked as **SKIPPED**.

 ## Supported Platforms